Top 14 VCs Actively Funding Cloud Infrastructure

 • Founded: 2015

-• Notable investments: Opendoor, Peer5 (acquired by Microsoft), The Wild (acquired by Autodesk), Cortex (acquired by Databricks)
+• Notable portfolio companies: Opendoor, Peer5 (acquired by Microsoft), Cortex (acquired by Databricks)

 • Portfolio size: 42 investments